 Login to the ICUBA Benefit Portal at http://icubabenefits.org when you need to:

-If you are a new employee and eligible for benefits at NSU, you have 30 days from your date of hire to make benefit elections in the ICUBA Enrollment Portal.
-If you choose not to make benefit elections during your first 30 days, your next opportunity to make elections will be during NSU's Annual Open Enrolment period or if you experience a qualified Life Event.
+If you are a new employee and eligible for benefits at NSU, you have 30 days from your date of hire to make elections.
+If you choose not to make benefit elections during your first 30 days, your next opportunity to enroll will be during NSU's Annual Open Enrollment period, or if you experience a qualified Life Event.

 Who is a benefit eligible employee?

 Employees working at least 28 hours per week can elect all benefits including medical

 If you are new to NSU or have recently become eligible for benefits as an NSU employee, there are a few things to keep in mind regarding your eligibility.
 Some benefits are effective immediately (on your date of hire), while others are effective after you meet certain employment milestones.

 Premium for medical, dental, vision, and flex spending are collected retroactive to your date of hire.
 Keep the following in mind after making your benefit elections:

 Retroactive premium collection may be required depending on your hire date and how long you wait to make your elections.